William Walker (diver): Family and death

 Walker married twice.
 His first wife died before he began work at Winchester.
 He married his second wife, sister of his first, in 1907, and had several children during his years working at Winchester.

 Walker died during the Spanish flu epidemic of 1918 and is buried in Beckenham Crematorium and Cemetery, London.
 His grave bears the words: "The diver who with his own hands saved Winchester Cathedral."

 Legacy

 A small statue of Walker is displayed in the Cathedral, near the shrine of St Swithun and the remains of King Canute.
 Until May 2001 the statue was one mistakenly modelled on the project's consultant engineer, Francis Fox.
 There is also a bust of Walker in the Cathedral gardens.
 A public house in Winchester is also named after him.
 A plaque commemorates him on 118 Portland Road, South Norwood, where he lived.

-A service of remembrance for Walker, was held at the Cathedral in October 2018.
+A service of remembrance for Walker was held at the Cathedral in October 2018.
 An exhibition about Walker ran until 31 October.

+The fifth track, titled "Winchester Diver", on progressive rock band Big Big Train's 2009 album The Underfall Yard is about Walker and his working conditions during the shoring up of the cathedral.